France recalls ambassadors to US, Australia over sub deal

 “It was really a stab in the back.
 We built a relationship of trust with Australia, and this trust was betrayed,” he said.
 “This is not done between allies.”

-He also compared Biden’s move to those of his predecessor, Donald Trump, under Trump’s “America First” doctrine.
+He also compared Biden’s move to those of Trump under his “America First” doctrine.

-“We said that is was for us a very important and critical component in our Indo-Pacific strategy,” he said.
+“We said that it was for us a very important and critical component in our Indo-Pacific strategy,” he said.
 Blinken met with Macron during the visit.

 By SYLVIE CORBET